zhilin963/rsa-signature/README.md

 * generate the digital signature using Licensee's secret key.
 `python generateSignature.py`

-* compress the update file with signature into a zip file.
+* compress the update file with signature into a zip package.
 `python compressFile.py`

 * decompress the package.
-`python generateSignature.py`
+`python decompressSignature.py`

 * verify the digital signature with Licensee's public key.
 `python verifySignature.py`